 Choose Postgres queue technology

 Introduction Postgres queue tech is a thing of beauty, but far from mainstream.
 Its relative obscurity is partially attributable to the cargo cult of “scale”.
-The scalability cult has decreed that there are several queue technologies with greater “scalability” than Postgres, and for that reason alone, Postgres isn’t suitably scalable for anyone’s queueing needs.
-The cult of scalability would rather we build applications that scale beyond our wildest dreams than ones that solve real problems beyond our wildest dreams.
+The scalability cult has decreed that there are several queue technologies with greater “scalability” than Postgres, and for that reason alone, Postgres isn’t suitably scalable for anyone’s queuing needs.
+The cult of scalability would rather we build applications that scale beyond our wildest dreams than applications that meet concrete customer and business needs.

 Read more →